Passau, Germany – Danube River Cruise

 Passau, Germany – Danube River Cruise:

-Passau is strategically located at the confluence of the Danube, Inn, and Ilz rivers, on the Austrian border.
-It’s a picturesque and worthwhile place to visit for the tourist, with lots to see.
+Passau is strategically located at the confluence of the Danube, Inn, and Ilz rivers, near the Czech and Austrian borders.
+This City of Three Rivers is a popular stop on any Danube River Cruise itinerary.
+It is a picturesque and worthwhile place to visit, with lots for the tourist to see and do.

-Originating as the Celtic settlement of Bojodurum, it was later the site of a Roman camp, Castra Batava, and was made an episcopal see in 739.
-The bishops became princes of the Holy Roman Empire in 1217 and ruled Passau until 1803, in spite of citizens’ revolts for municipal freedom.
-Fires in 1662 and 1680 caused great damage, and subsequent rebuilding gave the town a distinctly Baroque character.
+Passau was once the Celtic settlement of Bojodurum, and it later became the site of a Roman camp, Castra Batava.
+It was made an episcopal see in 739 and in 1217, the bishops became princes of the Holy Roman Empire.
+In spite of revolts by its citizens for municipal freedom, the prince-bishops managed to rule Passau until 1803.
+A devastating fire in 1662 caused severe damage to the city.
+Italian Baroque masters were brought in to rebuild the town, giving Passau a distinctly Baroque character.

 Things to See in Passau

-The Bishops’ Palace (1712-30) and numerous fine churches in varied styles recall the era of the prince-bishops.
-The Gothic Town Hall (1298-1389) has paintings depicting episodes in the town’s past, including its association with the Nibelungen legends.
-The Niedernburg Convent (founded 8th century) contains the tomb of Gisela, the first queen of Hungary.
+In Passau’s Gothic Town Hall there are paintings which depict episodes in the town’s past, including its association with the Nibelungen legends.
+At the Niedernburg Convent (founded 8th century) lies the tomb of Gisela, the first Queen of Hungary.

 Passau was an important medieval trade and shipping centre.
-The Inn salt trade and the making of knife and sword blades were traditional occupations.
+The Inn River salt trade and the making of knife and sword blades were traditional occupations.
+In fact Passau became a major producer of swords thanks to a superstitious belief by swordsmen that the Passau sword had magical powers.

 Don’t know where a place is?
 Try this map (opens in new window): Map of Germany